apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 	.. versionadded:: 5.0
 		This is an optional boolean value to enable the handling of the "If-Modified-Since" HTTP request header.
 Default: false

+:role_based_permissions: Toggle whether or not to use Role Based Permissions.

+	.. versionadded:: 7.0
+		The blueprint can be seen :pr:`{{5848}}`

 Example cdn.conf
 ''''''''''''''''
 .. include:: ../../../traffic_ops/app/conf/cdn.conf